cmer/gigabyte-z390-aorus-master-hackintosh/STEP_BY_STEP.md

 These are Kexts that I am not using, but that could potentially be useful for you.

 * [NoVPAJpeg.kext](https://github.com/vulgo/NoVPAJpeg/releases)
-    - This is a Kext you can use if you are having issues with Quicklook/Preview. iGPU is known to now work properly on Z390 boards.
+    - This is a Kext you can use if you are having issues with Quicklook/Preview. iGPU is known to not always work properly on Z390 boards.
 I was able to get my iGPU (headless) to work properly so I don't need this.

 ## Fixing Kernel Panics at Reboot/Shutdown